josephvusich/fdf/README.md

         [-m FIELDS] [-z BYTES] [-n LENGTH]
         [--protect PATTERN] [--unprotect PATTERN] [directory ...]

   -a, --clone                (verb) create copy-on-write clones instead of hardlinks (not supported on all filesystems) -c, --copy                 (verb) split existing hardlinks via copy
                              mutually exclusive with --ignore-hardlinks
-      --copy-unlinked       always copy over matching files even if not hardlinked -d, --delete              (verb) delete duplicate files -t, --dry-run             don't actually do anything, just show what would be done --exclude GLOB        exclude files matching GLOB from scanning --exclude-dir DIR     exclude DIR from scanning, throws error if DIR does not exist --help                show this help screen and exit --if-kept GLOB        only remove files if the 'kept' file matches the provided GLOB --if-kept-dir DIR     only remove files if the 'kept' file is a descendant of DIR --ignore-content      allow --match without 'content' -h, --ignore-hardlinks    ignore existing hardlinks
+      --copy-unlinked        always copy over matching files even if not hardlinked -d, --delete               (verb) delete duplicate files -t, --dry-run              don't actually do anything, just show what would be done --exclude GLOB         exclude files matching GLOB from scanning --exclude-dir DIR      exclude DIR from scanning, throws error if DIR does not exist --help                 show this help screen and exit --if-kept GLOB         only remove files if the 'kept' file matches the provided GLOB --if-kept-dir DIR      only remove files if the 'kept' file is a descendant of DIR --if-not-kept GLOB     only remove files if the 'kept' file does NOT match the provided GLOB --if-not-kept-dir DIR  only remove files if the 'kept' file is NOT a descendant of DIR --ignore-content       allow --match without 'content' -h, --ignore-hardlinks     ignore existing hardlinks
                              mutually exclusive with --copy
       --include GLOB         include GLOB, opposite of --exclude --include-dir DIR      include DIR, throws error if DIR does not exist --json-report FILE     on completion, dump JSON match data to FILE -l, --link                 (verb) hardlink duplicate files -m, --match FIELDS         Evaluate FIELDS to determine file equality, where valid fields are: name (case insensitive)
                                  range notation supported: name[offset:len,offset:len,...]
                                    name[0:-1] whole string
                                    name[0:-2] all except last character
                                    name[1:2]  second and third characters
                                    name[-1:1] last character
                                    name[-3:3] last 3 characters
                                copyname (case insensitive)
                                  'foo.bar' == 'foo (1).bar' == 'Copy of foo.bar', also requires +size or +content
                                namesuffix (case insensitive)
                                  one filename must end with the other, e.g.: 'foo-1.bar' and '1.bar' nameprefix (case insensitive)
                                  one filename must begin with the other, e.g., 'foo-1.bar' and 'foo.bar' parent (case insensitive name of immediate parent directory) range notation supported: see 'name' for examples path
                                  match parent directory path
                                relpath
                                  match parent directory path relative to input dir(s) size
                                content (default, also implies size)
                              specify multiple fields using '+', e.g.: name+content
   -z, --minimum-size BYTES   skip files smaller than BYTES, must be greater than the sum of --skip-header and --skip-footer (default 1)
       --preserve PATTERN     (deprecated) alias for --protect PATTERN -p, --protect PATTERN      prevent files matching glob PATTERN from being modified or deleted may appear more than once to support multiple patterns rules are applied in the order specified --protect-dir DIR      similar to --protect 'DIR/**/*', but throws error if DIR does not exist -q, --quiet                don't display current filename during scanning -r, --recursive            traverse subdirectories
       --skip-footer LENGTH   skip LENGTH bytes at the end of each file when comparing -n, --skip-header LENGTH   skip LENGTH bytes at the beginning of each file when comparing --timestamps MODE      MODE must be one of ignore, prefer-newer, prefer-older (default "prefer-older") --unprotect value      remove files added by --protect may appear more than once
                              rules are applied in the order specified --unprotect-dir DIR    similar to --unprotect 'DIR/**/*', but throws error if DIR does not exist -v, --verbose              display additional details regarding protected paths
 ```

 ## Copy-on-write Cloning